bjmorgan/kinisi/docs/source/index.rst

 :py:mod:`kinisi` is an open-source Python package focussed on accurately quantifying the uncertainty in diffusion processes in atomic and molecular systems.

-The approach used by :py:mod:`kinisi` ensured an accurate and `statisically efficient`_ estimation of the diffusion coefficient and ordinate offset.
+The approach used by :py:mod:`kinisi` ensured an accurate and `statistically efficient`_ estimation of the diffusion coefficient and ordinate offset.
 More information about *how* :py:mod:`kinisi` determines the diffusion coefficient can be found in the detailed `methodology`_.

 :py:mod:`kinisi` can handle simulation trajectories from many common molecular dynamics packages, including `VASP`_ and those that can be read by `MDAnalysis`_.